Sign Up For Our Latest Updates

 5) The Short Volatility ETN (XIV) is up 735% since its inception in November 2010 versus a gain of 130% for the S&P 500 (SPY).

-While the many newcomers to the trade are likely believe so, anyone who’s been involved in markets longer than the past few months knows it is anything but.
+While the many newcomers to the trade likely believe so, anyone who’s been involved in markets longer than the past few months knows it is anything but.

 Shorting volatility is somewhat equivalent to a highly leveraged bet on the S&P 500.
 When the S&P 500 goes up, volatility tends to go down, and shorting volatility tends to make money.
-When the VIX is in contango (2nd month futures are higher than front month futures), as is often the case, shorting volatility via ETNs like VXX provides an additional return via the roll yield (see my post here for more detail on that).
+When the VIX is in contango (2nd-month futures are higher than front month futures), as is often the case, shorting volatility via ETNs like VXX provides an additional return via the roll yield (see my post here for more detail on that).

 As we saw in the charts above, we’ve been in one of the lowest volatility periods in history, and VIX futures have been in a state of contango for much of this time.
 This has led to an almost vertical run-up in the short volatility play (XIV), particularly since the market lows after Brexit.

 But a free lunch it is not.
 With annualized volatility of 64% since inception (vs. 15% for the S&P 500), you are very much paying the price for any higher return with much higher volatility.
 And even in the low volatility environment since 2010 when XIV launched, it experienced a 74% drawdown in 2011 and a 68% drawdown from 2015-16.
-Should a more extended bear market should ensue (the 2011 bear was shallow and short-lived), a 90+% drawdown would not be unexpected.
+Should a more extended bear market ensue (the 2011 bear was shallow and short-lived), a 90+% drawdown would not be unexpected.

 Is a sharp decline for the short vol bet on its way?
 You can count on it; it’s not a question of if but when.
 With the VIX hanging around 10, a volatility spike is inevitable.
-And given the extreme low levels today, even a move back to the high teens in the VIX (the historical average) will feel like a crash.
+And given the extremely low levels today, even a move back to the high teens in the VIX (the historical average) will feel like a crash.
 When that move occurs, those lining up in recent weeks to grab the supposed free lunch will learn the hard way that there is no such thing in markets.
 A price will be paid – if not today then in the future – but it will be paid.

 To sign up for our free newsletter, click here.